tohoyn/theme-d-vscode/README.md

 ## Useful VSCode Configuration Variables

 If you don't want the brackets in your source code to be colourized switch off the configuration variable editor.bracketPairColorization.enabled.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.1